Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Women who are taking birth control pills (oral contraceptives)

 People with depression

 The following conditions contribute to high blood pressure:

-Choosing foods that are low in sodium (salt)
+Choose foods that are low in salt (sodium).

-Maintaining a healthy weight, or losing weight if overweight
+Maintain a healthy weight, or losing weight if you are overweight.

-Sometimes daily medication is needed to control high blood pressure.
-If you have high blood pressure, have your blood pressure checked routinely and see your doctor to monitor the condition.
+Sometimes you may need to take daily medicine to control high blood pressure.
+If you have high blood pressure, have your blood pressure checked routinely and see your healthcare provider to monitor the condition.